-Education Programme (see 2.2.2.3.6) management resources will be centralised at MUI (P43).
-Limited funding will be assigned to Course Directors as seed money for coordinating teaching activities.
+Education Programme (see 2.2.2.3.6) management resources will be centralised at MUI (P43), except for the Female Coaching and Mentoring Programme, and the coordination of the MSCA-applications.
+While the management of these two tasks will be supported by the Education Programme Office budget, the assigned resources will be distributed to the respective task leaders.
+Limited funding will be assigned to syllabus leaders as seed money for coordinating teaching activities.
 Coordinating, managing and implementing the Education Programme requires basic funding from the Project's core budget.
-Additional funding for the Education Programme may come from Partnering Projects.
+Additional funding for the Education Programme may come from Partnering Projects, such as the Marie Skłodowska-Curie actions.
 Furthermore, the Education Programme Office will work to exploit the possibilities offered by the European Institute of Innovation & Technology.